Canadian whisky: Ontario

 Distilleries were established in Ontario during the mid-19th century, with Gooderham and Worts's beginning operations in Toronto's Distillery District in the 1830s.
 Distilleries continued to operate from the Distillery District until 1990, when the area was reoriented towards commercial and residential development.
 Other former distilleries in the province includes one in Corbyville, which hosted a distillery operated by Corby Spirit and Wine.
 A distillery in Waterloo was operated by Seagram to produce Crown Royal until 1992; although the company still maintains a blending and bottling plant in Amherstburg.

 Presently, there are several major distilleries based in Ontario.
 The oldest functioning distillery in Ontario is the Hiram Walker Distillery, established in 1858 in Windsor, Ontario, but modernized and expanded upon several times since.
 The distillery is owned by Pernod Ricard and operated by Corby Spirit and Wine, of which Pernod has a controlling share.
 Brands produced at the Walker Distillery include Lot 40, Pike Creek, Gooderham and Worts, Hiram Walker's Special Old, Corby's Royal Reserve, and J.P.
 Wiser's brands.
-Most of its capacity is used for contract production of the Beam Suntory brand (and former Hiram Walker brand) Canadian Club, in addition to generic Canadian whisky that is exported in bulk and bottled under various labels in other countries.
+Most of its capacity is used for contract production of the Suntory Global Spirits brand (and former Hiram Walker brand) Canadian Club, in addition to generic Canadian whisky that is exported in bulk and bottled under various labels in other countries.

 Canadian Mist Distillery was established in 1967 in Collingwood, Ontario, the distillery is owned by the Sazerac Company and primarily produces the Canadian Mist brand for export.
 The distillery also produces whiskies used in the Collingwood brand, introduced 2011, and the Bearface brand, introduced 2018.

 Kittling Ridge Distillery was established in 1992 with an associated winery in Grimsby, Ontario, its first whiskies came to market in 2002.
 The distillery was purchased in 2014 by Campari Group.
 The distillery produces the Forty Creek brand.